We take action.

-We believe MOM’s can have the greatest environmental impact by partnering with organizations that both share our worldview and bring their unique expertise and focus to the table.
-MOM’s donates over $500,000 every year to non-profit environmental groups and regularly supports events in our local community.
+You can find us lobbying on the hill, offering testimony, and supporting environmental proposals.
+We also partner with organizations that share our worldview and bring their unique expertise to the table.
+MOM’s donates over $500,000 annually to non-profit environmental groups.

 Alice Ferguson, a trained painter and creative spirit, purchased Hard Bargain Farm in 1922 with her husband, Henry.
 She designed and built the farmhouse, trained herself as an archaeologist to explore the surrounding land, and managed a farm that is still in use today.
 The Alice Ferguson Foundation was created in 1954 in Alice’s honor.
 Today, Hard Bargain Farm is used for hands-on environmental education, and the foundation is a leader of many trash-free initiatives and efforts to conserve and connect with nature.
 The Alice Ferguson Foundation also brings people together to promote the environmental sustainability of the Potomac River watershed.